San Sebastián: Zubieta

-Culture and events
+Culture

 San Sebastián has a dynamic cultural scene, and was selected as European Capital of Culture for 2016 (shared with Wrocław, Poland) with the motto, "Waves of people's energy".

 Cultural events including traditional city festivals, music, theatre, and cinema take place throughout the year, especially in summer.
 In the last week of July, the city hosts the San Sebastian Jazz Festival (Jazzaldia), the longest continuously running Jazz Festival in Europe, featuring concerts staged in different locations around the city, sometimes with free admission.
 This is followed by the Musical Fortnight, which features classical music concerts taking place over 15 days into August.
 The San Sebastián International Film Festival is held in September, for more than 50 years, centred around the Kursaal Palace and the Victoria Eugenia Theatre.
 The city is also home to the San Telmo Museoa, a major cultural institution with an ethnographic, artistic and civic vocation.

 Other cinema festivals in the city include: Street Zinema, an international audiovisual festival exploring contemporary art and urban culture; the Horror and Fantasy Festival in October; and the Surfilm Festival, a cinema festival featuring surfing footage, especially shorts.